Background Image Alternative Text: pine seedling

 • 1

 Identify a Forestry faculty member who is willing to serve as your major professor.
-This only applied for the M.S. thesis and Ph.D. programs.
+(This only applies to the M.S. thesis and Ph.D. programs.)

 Forest Economics, Management and Policy

-The forest economics, management, and policy program is for students who are interested in the application of economic principles to a wide range of subjects extending from the management of various forest resources through the processing, marketing and consumption of forest products while applying the appropriate technical forestry principles, practices and business techniques to management of forests to achieve the objectives of forest landowners and society.
-We are efficiently and effectively involved in research on management, policy, economic and social conditions related to the private and public forests in the southern United States and across the world.
+As a student in the forest economics, management and policy program, you’ll gain the knowledge and real-world experience you’ll need to apply economic principles to a wide range of subjects, from forest resource management to the processing, marketing and consumption of forest products, while applying technical forestry principles, practices and business techniques to forest management, serving forest landowners and society.
+Our faculty are pursuing research in management, policy, economic and social conditions related to the private and public forests in the southern United States and across the world.

 Faculty Members